An embedding problem of Noetherian rings into the Witt vectors: Abstract

 \section{Abstract}

 The aim of this article is to prove some results on the existence of an integral extension domain of a complete local Noetherian domain in mixed characteristic $p>0$ having certain distinguished properties with respect to the Frobenius map.
-We prove the main results by constructing required extension domains via Witt vectors and the method of maximal \'etale extensions.
-It is worth remarking that the resulting algebras have deep connections with the homological conjectures and the rings in $p$-adic Hodge theory.
+We prove the main results via Witt vectors and the method of maximal \'etale extensions.
+The main results are related to the existence problem of big Cohen-Macaulay algebras with certain distinguished properties via recent results of Y. Andr\'e.